-The latest information on COVID-19 in WA can be found at COVID-19 coronavirus (www.wa.gov.au) and on the WA Department of Health website.
+The latest information on COVID-19 in WA can be found at COVID-19 in WA can be found at COVID-19 coronavirus (www.wa.gov.au) and on the WA Department of Health website.

 Omicron is circulating in Western Australia, with cases reported in many regions of the State.
 The Chief Health Officer has indicated that it will not be possible to eliminate Omicron in WA.